sarvex/trinkets/trinkets/buildgcc/README.md

 4. The binary will be placed in `bin/{arch}/`
 5. Follow the instructions in the program, and enjoy your GCC build.
 Report bugs at the [GitHub repository](https://github.com/HackerDaGreat57/trinkets "Click here to go to the repository.").

-## Documentation & code comments

-I use [Doxygen](https://www.doxygen.nl/ "Click here to go to Doxygen's homepage.") to generate documentation from code.
-Doxygen greatly reduces the amount of work I have to do to maintain documentation, and the work you have to do to discern comments from code.

 ###### Licensed under the Expat (MIT) License.